jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 But there's a roadblock; do you know if your home insurance policy covers hail damage to newly installed solar panels?
 Do you even know where to find out if it does?
 Do you where to get your local business by-laws, building codes, tax laws?

-Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake for "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
+Even without antagonists, our society's rulebook is so large and dense, we all live under the threat of making a mistake by "not reading the fine-print" and being hit by a code violation, claim denial, warranty rejection, lawsuit, or audit.
 And what if antagonists want to attack us?
 It's so easy for anyone with the resources to find "a problem" and use their Death Star to start a lawsuit, deny a claim, or shut your business down.

 Technologically speaking there's absolutely no reason for this.
-How is it that Linux software is worth billions, literally runs the internet, operates every Android phone; and you can download it by pressing this button.
+How is it that Linux software is worth billions, operates every Android phone, and literally runs the internet; and you can download it by pressing this button.

 <a href="https://github.com/torvalds/linux/archive/master.zip" target="_blank" class="button primary large">Instantly Download Billion Dollar Software For Free</a>

-But to access our our home insurance policy we do what?
+But to access our our car insurance policy we do what?
 What does it take to get the blueprints to our home?
+Now how do we apply the building code to our renovations?

 The rules, regulations, laws, that govern our lives is a complete mystery to most people.
 And that makes us dependent on people like claims adjusters, building inspectors, or lawyers.

 The truth is, regular people can work as freely as the _Cities: Skylines_ clip above.
 Open-source software, GPS, smartphones, high-speed internet, AES security protocols, cloud computing, MySQL databases can literally put the power in our hands!

-We'll make a rulebook that's easy to use, friendly, and reasonable.
-This rulebook empowers Main Street to fully understand what we should be doing, lets us ask informed questions if something doesn't make sense, and fight back if we think something is wrong.
+Once we hold Internet Age levers of power, we'll make a rulebook that's friendly and reasonable.
+This rulebook will empower Main Street to fully understand what we should be doing, lets us ask informed questions if something doesn't make sense, and fight back if we think something is wrong.

-But this updated rulebook will only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring-on the era of mass-collaboration.
+I call this rulebook the Life Star.
+But it'll only be a happy reality once Main Street uses Techvolution as their shield and motivation to bring-on the era of mass-collaboration.

 https://www.youtube.com/watch?v=ggrkTLEfFXA
 _Here's Louis Rossmann again.
 He's building a new store and a complete internet stranger did a better design job than a professional architectural company.
 Much like Uber, GitHub, and Figma, digital tools like email, YouTube, and Autodesk, make this worker-to-customer, and worker-to-worker collaboration, much easier.
 By empowering us to become player gods, we make better choices, and increase our independence.
 The more we us digital tools the more we can integrate "rules" like building codes into our apps.
 We'll talk about making the Internet Age rulebook a little later, in Techvolution II: Building the Life Star._

 ## Click

 What makes something click in a person's mind?
 If only we knew.
 Sadly, we can't decide to cry, scream, or love.
-Ww all must wait for a connection.
+We all must wait for a connection.
 Here's some stand-up that'll probably make you laugh, I'll make a point afterwards.

 https://www.youtube.com/watch?v=ZOiPQ8nqB1s&feature=youtu.be&t=15